jolicode/castor/README.md

 ## Usage

-As an example, you could create a command that print "Hello castor" by creating a file `.castor.php` with the following content:
+As an example, you could create a command that prints "Hello castor" by creating a file `.castor.php` with the following content:

 ```php